 A homeowners association incorporated in Utah (domestic), qualified in Utah (foreign), or doing business in Utah whether qualified or not, must file a Utah form TC-20MC when it has taxable income for federal purposes and has filed federal form 1120-H. Attach a copy of your federal form 1120-H to your Utah TC-20MC.
-Other detail schedules should NOT be included.
-The Auditing Division of the Tax Commission may request these detail schedules at a later date.
+Do NOT include other detail schedules.
+The Tax Commission's Auditing Division may request these detail schedules at a later date.